library(tidyverse)

 Numerical Summaries

-function to tabulate counts for a categorical variable.
-For example, if we want to tabulate the favorability of Han Solo
+function to get counts.
+For example, if we want to tabulate the favorability of Han Solo:

 table(sw$`Favorability_Han Solo`)